 DCD Rights renews output deal with The Open University

-Leading UK-based distributor DCD Rights has renewed its multi-year output deal to distribute the prestigious factual content from The Open University, it was announced today by Nicky Davies Williams, CEO.
-In this, The Open University’s 50th anniversary year, the agreement gives DCD Rights worldwide rights to 160 hours of diverse and engaging factual programming.
+Leading UK-based distributor DCD Rights has renewed its output deal to distribute the prestigious factual content from The Open University, it was announced today by Nicky Davies Williams, CEO.
+The multi-year agreement gives DCD Rights worldwide rights to almost 250 hours of diverse and engaging factual programming.

 DCD Rights has recently secured a raft of international sales of current Open University series including The Ascent Of Woman (4 x 60’), in which leading columnist and author Dr Amanda Foreman uncovers stories of women who have made and changed human history, to YLE (Finland), Spektrum Channel of AMC Networks International (Central Europe), BBC World News, Sveriges Utbildningsradio (Sweden), DR (Denmark), NRK (Norway), TV Ontario (Canada), Da Vinci Learning (Eastern Europe, SE Asia and Africa), Foxtel (Australia), British Columbia’s Knowledge Network (Canada) and APT (USA).